 Unfortunately, mild forms of the condition aren’t as well-researched as chronic forms.
-Still, it is possible to understand whether or not you have a mild struggle and what you can do to overcome it.
-Throughout this article, we’re going to take a deeper look into mild OCD and what you can do to prevent it.
-At the end, we invite you to ask further questions.
+Still, it’s possible to understand whether or not you have a mild struggle and what you can do to overcome it.

 What is Obsessive-Compulsive Disorder?

 Before we discuss mild OCD, it’s in our interest to understand what this condition typically looks like.
-In order to be diagnosed with OCD, you must experience uncontrollable, reoccurring thoughts (obsessions), followed by behaviors (compulsions). ¹ While it’s possible for someone to experience both obsessions and compulsions, some may just experience one or the other.
+To be diagnosed with OCD, you must experience uncontrollable, reoccurring thoughts (obsessions), followed by ritualistic behaviors (compulsions). ¹ While it’s possible for someone to experience both obsessions and compulsions, some may just experience one or the other.

 In most people with OCD, the condition interferes with many aspects of their lives through the following symptoms: